Assorted Sporks is a bunch of queer friendly poetry and performance events in Footscray at Mamma Chen’s.

 Have some fun with this!

 Themes are not mandatory, they are just to encourage you to experiment with your writing and improvisation.
-Feel free to make it weird on the open mic!
+Feel free to make it weird.

 Assorted Sporks is a free, queer friendly poetry and performance night every 4 weeks (alternating fortnights with Musical Sporks) at Mamma Chen’s in Footscray (42a Albert St).
 Hosted by Me, Loran Steinberg.
 I do my best to feature queer and gender queer poets and amplify queer voices.
 Feature performances go for half an hour, and there is also an open mic on either side of the feature (five minute limit to the open mic slots).